The Földiklinik in Hinterzarten

 - Complex Vascular Malformations

-- Treatment of Lipoedema Syndrome
+- Treatment of Lipedema Syndrome

 - Lymphological Surgery in Cooperation